Poll: What was the sports highlight of the weekend?

 MarinersSeahawksSportsStorm Poll: What was the sports highlight of the weekend?
 Originally published August 20, 2017 at 5:11 pm Share story By Seattle Times sports staff Take Our Poll Seattle Times sports staff View Comments No personal attacks or insults, no hate speech, no profanity.
 Please keep the conversation civil and help us moderate this thread by reporting any abuse.
 See our Commenting FAQ.
 Powered by Livefyre The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.
-Previous StorySeahawks kicker Blair Walsh finding he likes his new Seattle home
+Next StorySeahawks 53-man projection following week 2 of the preseason Previous StorySeahawks kicker Blair Walsh finding he likes his new Seattle home

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.